alovajs/alovajs.github.io/docs/tutorial/05-cache/01-mode.md

 ### Client

 In the client, refreshing the page cache will invalidate it.
 The memory mode is generally used to solve the performance consumption caused by frequent requests for the same data in a short period of time (several minutes or seconds).
-For example, when you are writing a todo detail page, you may think that users will frequently click to view details in the todo list.
+For example, when you are writing a todo detail page, you may think that users will frequently click to see details in the todo list.
 If the user repeatedly views a certain detail, the interface will no longer be requested repeatedly, and the data can be returned immediately, which improves the response speed and reduces the server pressure.
 At this time, we can set the response data cache for a todo detail method instance.

 ```javascript
 alovaInstance.GET('/todo/list', {